Dance Kids is setting up a scholarship in Carol Heiland Rosa’s name specifically for young dancers. Please consider a

 Hundreds of volunteer hours are required to produce this yearly holiday extravaganza.
 The elegant gala and silent auction kicks off the celebratory weekend and is followed by an exceptional Sugar Plum Fairy Champagne and Tea Party on Sunday before the matinee.
 Kudos to the chairwomen and their tireless committees, who are all dedicated to excellence.
 The classic tradition of “The Nutcracker” is supported by incredible moms and dads, friends of Dance Kids and a strong board of directors leading the charge.

 From the grace and beauty of the pre-professional dancers to the youngest 4-year-old, the cast becomes a family, with the older students lending a hand to the “littles,” helping each other into their complex tutus and reviewing choreography to assure everything is as close to perfection as possible.

 It has been our joy to see the excitement on the faces of the children before the curtain rises each year.

-Dance Kids Cascan Nueces 2016 project, a Latino version of the traditional European Nutcracker, is in its fourth year of touring.
+Dance Kids of Monterey County’s Cascan Nueces project, a Latino version of the traditional European “Nutcracker,” has been touring for more than five years.
 Nine mariachi musicians perform Tchaikovsky’s masterpiece rewritten by Salinas-born Jalisco harpist, William Faulkner, including the four divertissement from the second act and the much loved Sugar Plum Fairy solo.
 Folkloric dancers perform four traditional, and very different, dance styles from four different Mexican states.
 The Sugar Plum Fairy solo is performed by a Dance Kids ballerina in a traditional tutu, continuing the process of bridging the cultures and creating growth and understanding with the art of dance connecting diversity.

 With continued passion and love of the arts,